 NFL win totals are a type of futures bet that requires picking the over/under on a given team’s wins before the start of the season.
 These wagers must be placed prior to the season, so oftentimes the lines are based at least partially off results from the season before.

-If you're wondering how to handicap NFL football games, you've come to the right place.
-Pro football is as volatile a league as they come from a wagering standpoint and results of the NFL schedule are not easy to predict.
-There are, however, habits players can adopt and tips they can remember to give themselves a better shot and closing out the weekend a huge winner.
+If you’re wanting to learn a bit about how to bet on NFL games online, you’ve come to the right place.
+Pro football is as volatile a league as they come from a wagering standpoint and results of the schedule are not easy to predict.
+There are, however, habits players can adopt and tips to remember for a better shot and closing out the weekend as a winner.

-Looking at NFL betting lines and wagering blindly is not a strategy conducive to winning, so while becoming profitable is a difficult thing to do, we can at least point you in the right direction by noting some of the basic things to keep in mind.
+Looking at betting lines and wagering blindly is not an NFL betting strategy conducive to winning, so while becoming profitable is a difficult thing to do, we can at least point you in the right direction by noting some of the basic things to keep in mind.

 One of the first things to keep in mind when handicapping NFL games is that this is a week-to-week league.
 Of course, a team’s current form does matter, but last week’s result doesn’t dictate next week’s result from a gambling perspective.

 Statistical trends can always be viewed in such a light where they go both ways, but many get thrown out the window very quickly in the NFL and overreacting to them can be a huge mistake.
-Analyze teams and NFL betting lines on a week-to-week basis, taking previous results into account but not using those scores alone to make bets the following week.
+Analyze teams and odds on a week-to-week basis, taking previous results into account but not using those scores alone to make bets the following week.

 There’s always an explanation as to why that spread/total dropped or ballooned (depending which side you’re on) in the days leading up to the game.
 It’s important to be aware of how the line moves and doing some homework throughout the week can help determine the cause of the odds change.
 This can also involve having multiple accounts for NFL handicapping online and shopping around those sportsbooks for the most advantageous line possible.